 Performance Measurement

 Performance measurement is an important element of all of the County’s human services programs and initiatives, including the VSHSL.
 Significant effort has been devoted to planning for aligning performance measurement frameworks and integrating data reporting and contracting to allow for shared results and indicators across the funding sources and improving the ability to measure the combined impacts of these programs.
-Performance measurement for each of the five results areas have been developed and are described in this implementation plan.
+Performance measurement for each of the five results areas have been developed and are described in this plan.
 With time, this alignment will make it possible to create consolidated human services reporting and provide an unduplicated count of persons served and a clearer accounting of the services provided and the outcomes achieved.

 Conclusion